DylanScottCarroll/lodge/README.md

 Once a pure-Lodge backend exists, efforts will be focused on implementing all of the language features and creating a stable and usable version of Lodge.

+# Project Status

+## September 28th 2024
+Recently, the Lodge specification has reached a point where the syntax has stabilized for the most part, allowing work to begin on a concrete implementation.
+As of today, a parser capable of consuming arbitrary LR(1) context-free grammars has been created.
+The next step is to begin converting the specification into a complete context-free grammar describing Lodge's syntax that can run in the parser.